-The school guide informs parents, students and stakeholders about the IB PYP, IB MYP, IB DP, about teaching and learning at the school as well as our organisation.
-The school guide also contains practical information, particularly relevant for parents and students.
+This school guide provides comprehensive information for parents, students, and stakeholders about our IB programmes (PYP, MYP, and DP), our teaching and learning approaches, and our organizational structure.
+It also includes practical information particularly relevant to parents and students.

-While concentrating on the learning and well-being of our students, our team is ready for an inspiring and joyful school year.
+Our dedicated team is committed to focusing on the learning and well-being of our students, ensuring an inspiring and joyful school year ahead.

-Sander Raaphorst - Head of ISD Primary Minke Veeneklaaas - Head of ISD Secondary
+Sander Raaphorst - Head of ISD Primary Minke Veeneklaaas - Head of ISD Secondary admin@isdelft.nl ct. -31 (0)13 020 0200 admin@internationalschooldelft.org